7 effective protocols for eczema treatment as recommended by a medical doctor to avoid the use of steroids and other

 As a result, resolution of eczema via holistic, nontoxic therapies is of paramount importance so as not to cause additional health woes through a drug-based approach to illness.
 With this in mind, here are 7 nontoxic suggestions for eczema treatment that have worked effectively in my practice over the years.

 In addition to the therapies below, Sally Fallon Morell, co-author of The Nourishing Traditions Book of Baby and Child Care, suggests the application of organic raw apple cider vinegar to help dry up and heal eczema lesions by restoring proper pH balance to the skin.
-She also suggests elimination of pasteurized dairy even if organic and switching to whole, unpasteurized grassfed milk which oftentimes produces miraculous results as a food based eczema treatment!

 Healthy Fat and Probiotic Supplementation

-An effective, holistic alternative to drug based steroid cream like hydrocortisone is Dermrash from Dr. Kang Formulas.
+An effective, holistic alternative to drug-based steroid cream like hydrocortisone is Dermrash by Dr. Kang.
 The primary ingredient of Dermrash is Sophora, an herb commonly used in Chinese medicine to counteract allergies.
 This is accomplished by stabilizing the mast cells, which produce histamine in the body.
 I have seen severe cases of eczema clear up with this sole remedy when this cream is applied to affected skin.

 Consumption of Sea Vegetables